farukozelll/Price_Table/README.md

 # Price_Table
 Price_Table
 Inspiration for Pricing Tables
-A couple of styles and inspiration for responsive, flexbox-based HTML pricing tables.
+A couple of styles and inspiration for responsive, flexbox-based HTML pricing tables

 Demo